Benchmarks for Bio AI

 | CASP and CAMEO | Structure prediction assessment | Tasks evolve as methods improve |

-| MoleculeNet | Molecular property benchmark tasks | Dataset splits shape conclusions |
+| MoleculeNet and TDC | Molecular and therapeutic benchmarks | Dataset splits shape conclusions |

 | PoseBusters | Physical validity in docking evaluation | One metric can hide failure |

 Theoretical capability includes prospective discovery benchmarks where models choose experiments and are judged by cost-adjusted learning.
 This is the right direction for many life sciences tasks, but it is more expensive than static benchmark release.
+Cost-aware benchmarks that rank methods by expected discovery yield per dollar are emerging in materials and chemistry; broader adoption in biology requires institutional and economic alignment.

 Beyond current capabilities includes a universal biological benchmark that ranks all models.
 Biological tasks differ too much in ground truth, cost, and acceptable error.
+A benchmark that bridges protein structure, cellular perturbation, drug discovery, and clinical translation in one ranking is incompatible with the heterogeneity of biological evaluation.

 - Use benchmarks to reject claims, not only to support them.